la2050/archive/_projects/2016/food-democracy-in-la-creating-policy-ideas-for-a-healthy-fair-food-system.md

   Using these three strategies- and your help- we will generate a new Good Food For All Agenda, which will offer concrete action steps to create a healthy and fair food system that makes LA the best place to LIVE.
-project_image_2: 6804863875741-team90.jpg
-empty_column_1: ''
 organization_name: Los Angeles Food Policy Council
 organization_website: www.goodfoodla.org
-organization_name_2: Los Angeles Food Policy Council
-organization_activity: >-
-  The Los Angeles Food Policy Council is a collective impact initiative working to build a Good Food system for all Los Angeles residents — where food is healthy, affordable, fair and sustainable.
-ein: '954302067'

 ---